AkuhaPhd/machine_learning_glossary/README.md

 - **Random Forest Regression:** Ensemble regression using multiple decision trees.

 ## Implementation Languages
-- **Python:** Implementations using popular Python libraries like NumPy, scikit-learn, Pandas and Matplotlib.
+- **Python:** Implementations using popular Python libraries like NumPy, Scikit-learn, Pandas and Matplotlib.

 ## How to Use
 - Update the load data section of code to fit your data.